nimeshgurung/redux-retry/README.md

 ```

-The value of the call is the actual saga you want to be called, args is the arguments you want to be applied to the saga.
+The value of the call is the actual saga you want to be called when the component mounts, args is the list of arguments you want to be applied to the saga when the retry component calls the saga.

 Example 2: